-- Inspect the tank cap and filler neck for chipped or broken threads. - 6.
+- 5. Inspect the tank cap and filler neck for chipped or broken threads. - 6.
 Inspect the fuel tank mountings for security, signs of cracking, or wearing through the tank. - 7.
 Inspect all fuel and vent hoses for cracks, softening, or deterioration.
 Replace as required.

 - 1. Place the fuel tank into position in the frame; then install the cap screws.
 Tighten securely. - 2.
 Connect the fuel hose from the lift pump; then connect the fuel gauge connector. - 3.
-Install the vent hose and fuel return hose; then fill the fuel tank with diesel fuel. - 4.
-Pump the manual primer pump 12-20 strokes; then start the engine and inspect for leakage. - 5.
-Install the rear fenders and rack (see Section 8); then install the seat making sure it latches securely.
+Install the vent hose and fuel return hose; then fill the fuel tank with clean diesel fuel. - 4.
+Replace the fuel filter (see Periodic Maintenance/ Tune-Up). - 5.
+Pump the manual primer pump 12-20 strokes; then start the engine and inspect for leakage. - 6.
+Install the rear fenders and rack (see Steering/ Frame); then install the seat making sure it latches securely.